pyQode/pyqode.core/CONTRIBUTING.md

 The master branch is used for the stable releases, following the [git workflow](http://nvie.com/posts/a-successful-git-branching-model/)

-Please use **PEP8** to style your code except for the naming conventions.
-We use the Qt naming conventions to remains coherent and homogeneous with the rest of the Qt API.
+Please use **PEP8** to style your code (PEP8 compliance is tested by the test suite on Travis CI.

+The only allowed exception to **PEP8** is for the name of overriden methods of Qt base classes.

 Use the issue to tracker to report bugs, open feature requests or ask questions.